Our Research Facilities

 Geoscience lab facilities at the BGS are among the best in the world, with capabilities in radiogenic and stable isotope analyses, X-ray diffraction, modern light, fluorescence, and electron microscopy and microanalysis facilities and advanced preparation and imaging capabilities.

 Geophysical analyses are provided through comprehensive and integrated rock and soil testing facilities employing a range of modern technologies including gamma ray spectrometry and radiochemical assays.
-The BGS Fluid Processes Laboratory will allow ARIES students access to unique facilities and services for understanding complex fluid processes in biological, chemical and/or physical domains, such as the Geomicrobiology Laboratory to study microbe interactions with geochemical and hydrogeological processes.
+The BGS Fluid Processes Laboratory will allow ARIES PGRs access to unique facilities and services for understanding complex fluid processes in biological, chemical and/or physical domains, such as the Geomicrobiology Laboratory to study microbe interactions with geochemical and hydrogeological processes.
 Lab-scale experiments are supported through extensive field-scale testing capabilities.

 Find out more about BGS